MS-React/react-context-api/README.md

 Directly training app, is an application with **webpack**, **react** and **redux** to make additions, deletions, and modifications from users.

-This repository is the base of the feature repositories that forks from here.
-With the minimal setup.

 ## Prerequisites

 ## Ubuntu